jewel/clearskies/protocol/core.md

 A message with a binary data payload is also encoded in JSON, but it is prefixed an exclamation point and then the JSON message as usual, including the termination newline.
-After the newline, the entire binary payload is sent.
+After the newline, the binary payload is sent.
 It is sent in one or more chunks, ending with a zero-length binary chunk.
 Each chunk begins with its length in ASCII digits, followed by a newline, followed by the binary data.

 For example: